NPraneeth/TestDemoForSwarupa1/README.md

 # TestDemoForSwarupa1
-This is a github tutorial practice.
+This is a github practice.

+We are editing in github file in the website.